New to Telerik UI for Blazor? Download free 30-day trial

 List of Telerik UI for Blazor Versions with Rendering Changes

-As the Telerik UI for Blazor matures we will continuously optimize the rendering and the usage of CSS classes.
-The rendering changes will affect the styling of the components if the business application overrode the built-in CSS rules.
-This article will track the version where such changes are introduced.
+As the Telerik UI for Blazor matures we will continuously optimize the HTML rendering and the usage of CSS classes.
+The rendering changes only affect the styling of the components if the application overrides the built-in CSS styles or uses an outdated custom theme.
+This article tracks the product versions with rendering changes.

 Good Styling Practices